-If you go there to find out if this is true, be prepared to lose a day of your life!
+If you go to AUSTRALIA be prepared to lose a day of your life!
 That's what happened when my wife and I left Los Angeles on May 23rd and arrived in Brisbane on May 25th.

 History will show there was once a May 24th, 2003 ... babies were born, people were married and life on Earth went on as usual.
 As for me, I was alive the day before that, and the day after ...
 But not for those 24-hours called May 24th!